aao-oban/Tadmin/README.md

 ## How to generate the PVP and COOP maps lists for Tadmin mutator

-for this we are going to use a list generator tool that you can download [Here](https://github.com/aao-oban/Tadmin/raw/main/maplistg.7z)
+For this we are going to use a list generator tool that you can download [Here](https://github.com/aao-oban/Tadmin/raw/main/maplistg.7z)

 The file you will download is a compressed file that contains 3 files: